CONSIDERING VIVITROL TREATMENTFOR YOUR PROGRAM

 SPECIALIZED COURT PROGRAMS

-Learn more about incorporating VIVITROL plus counseling as a treatment option in your court program.
+Learn more about offering VIVITROL plus counseling as a treatment option in your court program.

-Are you a criminal justice professional who may be considering incorporating VIVITROL plus counseling as a treatment option for your reentry program?
+Are you a criminal justice professional who may be considering offering VIVITROL plus counseling as a treatment option for your reentry program?

 SEARCH FOR PROGRAM FUNDING